magicmq/pyspigot-documentation/docs/managers/core/packetevents.md

     - Packet types under `*.Client` (e.g., `PacketType.Play.Client.*`) produce a `PacketReceiveEvent`.
     - Packet types under `*.Server` (e.g., `PacketType.Play.Server.*`) produce a `PacketSendEvent`.
 - Each script may only register **one** packet listener per packet type.
+- The recommended way to register a packet listener is via the `@packet_listener(PacketType)` decorator from `decorators/packet_events.py`.
+- Decorated functions gain a `.registered_listener` attribute (the `ScriptPacketListener`) and an `.unregister()` method for easy cleanup.
-- All packet listeners must be registered with PySpigot's packet events manager using `registerPacketListener(function, type)`.
+- Alternatively, packet listeners can be registered manually via the packet events manager using `registerPacketListener(function, type)`.
-- When registering a packet listener, the register functions return a `ScriptPacketListener`, which can be used to unregister the listener.
 - To read or write packet data, use PacketEvents' typed wrapper classes (e.g., `WrapperPlayClientChatMessage`), which are located under `com.github.retrooper.packetevents.wrapper.*`.
+- You **do not** need to unregister packet listeners when your script stops — PySpigot handles cleanup automatically.